leomarlo/motion-tracking-osc-server/README.md

 - Save with an appropriate name (inside the git folder)

-- Test tha everything is fine by running:
+- Test that everything is fine by running:

 ```python
 test = 1